 FOND DU LAC COUNTY FAIREST OF THE FAIR COMPETITION

 Winner will be selected during a separate competition prior to the Fond du Lac County Fair.
-Eligibility and Rules discretion of the rules and regulations set forth by the Fairest of the Fair Committee of the Wisconsin Association of Fairs with the decision of the judges being final.
+Eligibility and Rules

 Contestant must be over the age of 18 as of January 1st of the current year.